 Rick’s Cabaret has not been served with the lawsuit, reports Houston Press, but that doesn’t mean a DWI related claim isn’t coming.
 Now might be a good time to consider a different employee incentive system.

 If you are facing DUI charges, do not attempt to handle them on your own.
-Contact an experienced Fort Bend county DUI defense attorney at your earliest convenience in order to have the best chance of successfully fighting your Texas DUI charges.
+Contact an experienced Fort Bend county DWI defense attorney at your earliest convenience in order to have the best chance of successfully fighting your Texas DWI charges.